HasanDnr/public-pages/learn/learn.md

 One last point to consider is that you can’t make soil in a coffee cup!
 For a hot process, there needs to be a sufficient thermal mass - ensure your pile is at least a few feet in diameter.

-# What materials CAN I make soil out of?
+# What materials can I make soil out of?

 Essentially, you can make soil out of almost anything except metal, plastic or glass.
 However, different Soil Makers will likely have personal preferences and may not accept certain materials.

-# Why do some Soil Makers NOT accept certain compostable materials?
+# Why do some Soil Makers not want certain compostable materials?

-Some Soil Makers don’t accept meat, grease, dairy, bones, cooked food, bread, pasta etc. With a high level of skill you can make soil out of any of these materials without any problems.
-However, it requires a Soil Maker who can achieve high temperatures with their pile, or else these materials may smell unpleasant or attract pests.
+Some Soil Makers don’t accept meat, grease, dairy, bones, cooked food, bread, pasta etc. — even though, with a high level of skill, you can make soil out of anything.
+But this requires having a pest proof container, and achieving high temperatures via the thermophilic (hot) method.

 Some Soil Makers don’t accept citrus, onions or garlic.
-This is only a problem if they are using worms to digest the materials in their pile instead of a thermophilic (hot) process.
+This is only a problem if they are using worms to digest the materials in their pile instead of a thermophilic process.

 Many Soil Makers don’t accept glossy paper e.g. junk mail because they take a long time to break down and may contain metals or chemicals used in printing or laminating.
-For similar reasons, many Soil Makers don’t accept non-organic (conventionally grown) food-waste or commercial cigarette butts.
+For similar reasons, many Soil Makers don’t accept non-organic (conventionally grown) food-waste, due to contamination with glyphosate (Round-up).

 Many Soil Makers don’t accept human waste or pet waste, because they may contain parasites or diseases that cannot be reliably avoided except with the highest level of soil-making skill.

-# How long will it take to make soil?

-It will probably take at least 8 weeks before you have harvested your first batch of soil, although it’s possible you could do it in as little as 5 weeks.

-We recommend a set-up where materials can continuously be added, and where soil can continuously be harvested from the bottom of the bin - such as the Soil Maker Box that we deisgned ourselves.

 # Do I need any special equipment to make soil?